tkw1536/blog.guys.wtf/content/drafts/ggman.md

 Sometime around late 2013 when studying at university I was contributing to a research project called [MathHub](https://mathhub.info/) as part of working in a research group.
 As part of the project, the group created various different [git repositories](https://en.wikipedia.org/wiki/Git) on a private [GitLab](https://about.gitlab.com) instance `gl.mathhub.info` that held source code in a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language).
 When working with this content, it was normal for me and others to constantly have somewhere between 20 and 50 repositories organized in different gitlab groups cloned on our machines.
-We then built various other content from these source files.
+We then built various other content from these sources.

 While the `git` client could take care of the actual cloning, it soon became clear that manually maintaining these clones by hand was tedious and needed tool support.
 For this purpose we ended up building a tool in Python -- called [LocalMathHub](https://github.com/MathHubInfo/Legacy-localmh) or `lmh` for short -- to maintain a local tree of cloned repositories, `git clone`ing and `git pull`ing them as needed.
-I took over building `lmh` sometime in early 2014.
+I took over `lmh` sometime in early 2014.

 `lmh` cloned the various repositories into a structure that mirrored the repository / group structure on the GitLab instance.
 For instance the repository `gl.mathhub.info/hello/world` would end up in a folder `$HOME/MathHub/hello/world`, the repository `meta/inf` would end up in a folder `$HOME/MathHub/meta/inf` and so on.
-It furthermore supported our domain-specific build processes, to create research data.
+It furthermore supported our domain-specific build processes, deriving several research assets.
-To this end, `lmh` also resolved dependencies between repositories, acting very much like our own package manager similar to [npm](https://www.npmjs.com) or [pip](https://pypi.org/project/pip/).
+To this end, `lmh` resolved dependencies between repositories, acting very much like our own package manager similar to [npm](https://www.npmjs.com) or [pip](https://pypi.org/project/pip/).
 Our building processes also required a full [LaTeX](https://en.wikipedia.org/wiki/LaTeX) installation, so the tool ended up being [Docker](https://www.docker.com)ized.

 ## Writing GitManager

-Fast forward to a couple years later to 2016 and I was working with lots of different code in lots of different repositories from GitHub.
+Fast forward to a couple years later to 2016 and I was working with lots of different code in lots of different repositories from [GitHub](https://github.com).
 I liked a somewhat organized hard disk, so I again wanted to have a local tree mirroring the structure of repositories on GitHub.
 But as GitHub was not our private GitLab instance, `lmh` didn't support it.
-Besides, `lmh` was very much focused on the building process and was dockerized - that seemed overkill for the task at hand.
+Besides, `lmh` was very much focused on our specific building process and was dockerized - that seemed overkill for the task at hand.

 So I wrote a very simple tool in Python I called [GitManager](https://github.com/tkw1536/GitManager) - that did exactly this.
-It was used by setting up a configuration file like this:
+It was used by setting up a configuration file like:

 ```
 > Projects